inc2734/habakiri/src/readme.txt

 * .section .section--title: A class for section title.
 * jumbotron .btn-default: A class which is provided in Bootstrap but I've customized it into Ghost style.

-= Off campus navigation on mobiles =
+= Offcanvas navigation on mobiles =

 Global menu goes off canvas on mobiles.
 You don't need to add another menu for mobile phones.